-South Dakota has a statewide migrant consortium as well as a statewide Title III consortium that work to help schools and districts, especially those with low incidence migrant and EL populations ensure that teachers have needed training and support to enable them to meet the unique learning needs of these student populations.
-These consortia work together to address the individual needs of migrant students, including preschool students and students that have dropped out of school.
+South Dakota uses partnerships with experts knowledgeable in migrant education and English Learners to provide technical assistance especially to districts with low incidence migrant and EL populations ensure that teachers have needed training and support to enable them to meet the unique learning needs of these student populations.
+SD DOE in collaboration with the experts work together to address the individual needs of migrant students, including preschool students and students that have dropped out of school.

-The Statewide Migrant Consortium provides the recruiters and trainers for the districts.
 All preschool migrant children are recruited and documented on the certificate of eligibility and entered into our migrant database (MIS2000) which uploads into the national migrant student information database (MSIX).
 The Head Start migrant students are served by their local Head Start centers.
 Preschool is provided for migratory students in districts where it is available to assist in school readiness.
-If the recruiters come across migrant students that have dropped out of school they are instructed to identify those students and provide them the services that our program provides.
-The principals and counselors are informed of students who have dropped out of school.